bertdida/twitter-quote-scraper/README.md

 [![License: MIT](https://img.shields.io/github/license/bertdida/TwitterQuoteScraper.svg)](https://github.com/bertdida/TwitterQuoteScraper/blob/master/LICENSE)
 [![Known Vulnerabilities](https://snyk.io/test/github/bertdida/TwitterQuoteScraper/badge.svg?targetFile=requirements.txt)](https://snyk.io/test/github/bertdida/TwitterQuoteScraper?targetFile=requirements.txt)

 TwitterQuoteScraper is a command-line interface for scraping quotations on Twitter.
-You can either save the data through a local file, google sheet or database.
+You can either save the data through a local file, Google Sheet or Database.

 But for a tweet to be considered as a quotation, the following must be satisfied: